rhelmeczi/rhelmeczi/README.md

  * I've been solving problems with Rust since 2020.
  * I learned C to add optimizations to my reinforcement learning projects, as the Python APIs for the linear program solver that we use are slow for our applications.
  * I learned and used NodeJS, Angular, and Javascript in a contract web development and machine learning project to introduce a front-end for clients to manually label training data for model development.

-## My Current Plans

-* I currently work as a machine learning engineer, managing projects from conception through to deployment.
-In this process I handle
-  - Problem conception
-  - Problem elaboration
-  - Model conception and design
-  - Model implemention
-  - Data collection, feature engineering, data labeling (including few-shot labeling)
-  - Model training
-  - Model deployment (i.e., ML Ops), especially via AWS
-  - Monitoring of deployments
-* In addition to my machine learning work, I also act as an engineer to create user interfaces to create environments where deployed models can be tested by key stakeholders, customers, clients, as well as for internal use.
-* For a more formal look at my work and education history, you can checkout my [LinkedIn Profile](https://www.linkedin.com/in/kraighelmeczi/).

 <!--
 **rhelmeczi/rhelmeczi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.